Air France Unaccompanied Minor Policy | Age Rules & Travel

 Dedicated Assistance

-Children traveling alone are accompanied by trained Air France staff at every step.
-From check-in, through security, boarding, and in-flight care, staff provide constant support, ensuring the child is never left unattended or unsure of what to do next.
+When children are alone, they are accompanied by the trained Air France staff in all steps.
+Staff members are available at all times, since check-in, during security, boarding, and in-flight care, ensuring that the child does not have to be left alone or not know what to do next.

 Personalized Attention